skypilot-org/skypilot/docs/source/reference/config.rst

             hostPath:
               path: /tmp
               type: Directory
           - name: dshm          # SkyPilot creates a /dev/shm volume for each pod called dshm.
-You can override the sizeLimits/volume type here.
+You can set the sizeLimit or change volume type here.
             emptyDir:
               medium: Memory
               sizeLimit: 3Gi